top of page

 Born in 1978 is an advantage as both Apple and Microsoft were formed in the same era.

 In my early days, I loved to take electrical items apart to see how they worked.
-At secondary school I liked to repair and upgrade personal cassette players (Walkmans).
+At secondary school, I liked to repair and upgrade personal cassette players (Walkmans).
 In addition to this, I would program games for my friends, on their Amstrad and Acorn BBC computers.

 I completed my diploma in Business & Finance when I was 21 years old.
 I started my first full-time role as Assistant to the Finance Director for a clothing manufacturer based in Stockport.
 The company needed to move with the times, and I had the IT knowhow.
 In addition to my CIMA qualification they were happy to pay for my IT training in exchange for me to develop their IT infrastructure.
 I then had a second role as their IT Manager.